mario-guerra/portfolio-website/README.md

 # Modern Portfolio Website

-A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS, built entirely using Cline + GPT-4.1 and GitHub Copilot + Claude 3.7.
+This portfolio showcases projects, a professional resume, and a blog system for sharing articles and insights, useful for developers and professionals looking to present their work online.
+A live preview is available at [https://marioguerra.xyz/portfolio-website/](https://marioguerra.xyz/portfolio-website/).

 ## Features